Restore a Cluster from Cloud Storage with Hazelcast Platform Operator

 Configure the Hazelcast client to connect to the cluster external address as you did in Configure the Hazelcast Client.

-Now you can start the application to check the map size and see if the restore is successful.
+Start the client to check the map size and see if the restore is successful.

 • Java